America's kids are still behind in reading and math. These schools are defying the trend

 The Education Recovery Scorecard analysis by researchers at Harvard, Stanford and Dartmouth allows year-to-year comparisons across states and districts, providing the most comprehensive picture yet of how American students are performing since COVID-19 first disrupted learning.

-The most recent data is based on tests taken by students in spring 2024.
-By then, the worst of the pandemic was long past, but schools were dealing still with a mental health crisis and high rates of absenteeism — not to mention students who'd had crucial learning disrupted.
+The most recent data is based on tests taken in spring 2024.
+By then, the worst of the pandemic was long past, but schools were dealing still with a mental health crisis and high absenteeism — not to mention students who'd had crucial learning interrupted.

-“The losses are not just due to what happened during the 2020 to 2021 school year, but the aftershocks that have hit schools in the years since the pandemic,” said Tom Kane, a Harvard economist who worked on the scorecard.
+“The losses are not just due to what happened during the 2020 to 2021 school year, but the aftershocks that have hit schools in the years since,” said Tom Kane, a Harvard economist who worked on the scorecard.

-In some cases, the analysis shows school districts are struggling when their students may have posted decent results on their state tests.
+In some cases, the analysis shows school districts are struggling, even though their students may have posted decent results on state tests.
 That’s because each state adopts its own assessments, and those aren’t comparable to each other.
 Those differences can make it impossible to tell whether students are performing better because of their progress, or whether those shifts are because the tests themselves are changing, or the state has lowered its standards for proficiency.
-For example, Wisconsin, Nebraska and Florida seem to have relaxed their proficiency cutoff in both math and reading in the last two years, Kane said, citing the analysis.
+For example, Wisconsin, Nebraska and Florida seem to have relaxed their proficiency cutoff in math and reading in the last two years, Kane said, citing the analysis.

 The Scorecard accounts for differing state tests and provides one national standard.